pablomagro/techtales/source/_posts/Prompts.md

     Reporting on projects and portfolios
     leading cross-functional teams, coordinating resources, managing timelines, and ensuring impeccable execution of software development initiatives"

+## 👀 How to prepare for an interview
+Try using ChatGPT as your mock interviewer with this prompt:

+      Act as an interviewer.
+I got shortlisted for the position of a [job post] at a renowned [type of company] so I want to prepare accordingly.
+Don't reply to this prompt all at once, follow a conversational style so I can give you my answers too.

 ## How to craft a customer-journey process
 Understanding your ideal customer’s journey in choosing your product is key when crafting a marketing strategy.